csebooks/relational-databases/content.en/part-four-transaction-management/_index.md

 Here we provide an overview of how some of most important concurrency- control mechanisms work, and we defer the details to Chapter 15.

-### 14.9.1 Locking
+####  Locking

 Instead of locking the entire database, a transaction could, instead, lock only those data items that it accesses.
 Under such a policy, the transaction must hold locks long enough to ensure serializability, but for a period short enough not to harm performance excessively.
 Complicating matters are SQL statements like those we saw in Section 14.10, where the data items accessed depend on a **where** clause.
 In Chapter 15, we present the two-phase locking protocol, a simple, widely used technique that ensures serializability.
 Stated simply, two-phase locking requires a transaction to have two phases, one where it acquires locks but does not release any, and a second phase where the transaction releases locks but does not acquire any.
 (In practice, locks are usually released only when the transaction completes its execution and has been either committed or aborted.)

 Further improvements to locking result if we have two kinds of locks: shared and exclusive.
 Shared locks are used for data that the transaction reads and exclusive locks are used for those it writes.
 Many transactions can hold shared locks on the same data item at the same time, but a transaction is allowed an exclusive lock on a data item only if no other transaction holds any lock (regardless of whether shared or exclusive) on the data item.
 This use of two modes of locks along with two-phase locking allows concurrent reading of data while still ensuring serializability.

-### 14.9.2 Timestamps
+####  Timestamps

 Another category of techniques for the implementation of isolation assigns each transaction a **timestamp**, typically when it begins.
 For each data item, the system keeps two timestamps.
 The read timestamp of a data item holds the largest (that is, the most recent) timestamp of those transactions that read the data item.
 The write timestamp of a data item holds the timestamp of the transaction that

-**652 Chapter 14 Transactions**

 wrote the current value of the data item.
 Timestamps are used to ensure that transactions access each data item in order of the transactions’ timestamps if their accesses conflict.
 When this is not possible, offending transactions are aborted and restarted with a new timestamp.

-### 14.9.3 Multiple Versions and Snapshot Isolation
+####  Multiple Versions and Snapshot Isolation

 By maintaining more than one version of a data item, it is possible to allow a transaction to read an old version of a data item rather than a newer version written by an uncommitted transaction or by a transaction that should come later in the serialization order.
 There are a variety of multiversion concurrency- control techniques.
 One in particular, called **snapshot isolation**, is widely used in practice.

 In snapshot isolation, we can imagine that each transaction is given its own version, or snapshot, of the database when it begins.4 It reads data from this private version and is thus isolated from the updates made by other transactions.
 If the transaction updates the database, that update appears only in its own version, not in the actual database itself.
 Information about these updates is saved so that the updates can be applied to the “real” database if the transaction commits.

-When a transaction _T_ enters the partially committed state, it then proceeds to the committed state only if no other concurrent transaction has modified data that _T_ intends to update.
+When a transaction T enters the partially committed state, it then proceeds to the committed state only if no other concurrent transaction has modified data that T intends to update.
 Transactions that, as a result, cannot commit abort instead.

 Snapshot isolation ensures that attempts to read data never need to wait (unlike locking).
 Read-only transactions cannot be aborted; only those that modify data run a slight risk of aborting.
 Since each transaction reads its own version or snapshot of the database, reading data does not cause subsequent update attempts by other transactions to wait (unlike locking).
 Since most transactions are read-only (and most others read more data than they update), this is often a major source of performance improvement as compared to locking.

 The problem with snapshot isolation is that, paradoxically, it provides _too much_ isolation.
-Consider two transactions _T_ and _T_ ′.
-In a serializable execution, either _T_ sees all the updates made by _T_ ′ or _T_ ′ sees all the updates made by _T_ , because one must follow the other in the serialization order.
+Consider two transactions T and T ′.
+In a serializable execution, either T sees all the updates made by T ′ or T ′ sees all the updates made by T , because one must follow the other in the serialization order.
 Under snapshot isolation, there are cases where neither transaction sees the updates of the other.
 This is a situation that cannot occur in a serializable execution.
 In many (indeed, most) cases, the data accesses by the two transactions do not conflict and there is no problem.
-However, if _T_ reads some data item that _T_ ′ updates and _T_ ′ reads some data item that _T_ updates, it is possible that both transactions fail to read the update made by the other.
+However, if T reads some data item that T ′ updates and T ′ reads some data item that T updates, it is possible that both transactions fail to read the update made by the other.
 The result, as we shall see in Chapter 15, may be an inconsistent database state that, of course, could not be obtained in any serializable execution.

 4Of course, in reality, the entire database is not copied.
 Multiple versions are kept only of those data items that are changed.

-**14.10 Transactions as SQL Statements 653**

 Oracle, PostgreSQL, and SQL Server offer the option of snapshot isolation.
 Oracle and PostgreSQL implement the **serializable** isolation level using snapshot isolation.
 As a result, their implementation of serializability can, in exceptional circumstances, result in a nonserializable execution being allowed.
 SQL Server instead includes an additional isolation level beyond the standard ones, called **snapshot**, to offer the option of snapshot isolation.

-## 14.10 Transactions as SQL Statements
+###  Transactions as SQL Statements

 In Section 4.3, we presented the SQL syntax for specifying the beginning and end of transactions.
 Now that we have seen some of the issues in ensuring the ACID properties for transactions, we are ready to consider how those properties are ensured when transactions are specified as a sequence of SQL statements rather than the restricted model of simple reads and writes that we considered up to this point.